cfu288/mere-medical/apps/docs/docs/getting-started/epic-setup.md

 - **SMART Scope Version**: Select `SMART v2`
 - **FHIR ID Generation Scheme**: Select `Use 64-Character-Limited FHIR IDs for USCDI FHIR Resources`

+A yellow notice may appear saying the app qualifies for autodownload but that the FHIR ID generation scheme will be automatically changed to `Use Unconstrained FHIR IDs` for customers that don't support it — this is expected and fine.

 Skip the `Open Data Use Questionnare` - This is only needed right before we submit to production.
 We'll need to test our config in sandbox to make sure it is working first.

-Accept the terms of use and click `Save & Ready for Sandbox`.
+The same goes for the `Summary` and `Description` fields — they are required before marking the app ready for production, but not for sandbox.

+Click `Save & Ready for Sandbox` (accepting the open.epic terms of use is only required later, when marking the app ready for production).
 You should now have access to a Non-Production Client ID, which we will refer to as a sandbox Client ID.
 Note that Epic can take several hours to fully activate your Client ID for sandbox and up to 48 hours to activate for production.

 # Verifying Your Sandbox Config in Mere